tlightstone/LIS598/README.md

 If you have a different Mac or a PC, looking up how to run tensorflow on your computer would be necessary before running collaborativerec.py

-In this github, I will include my goodreads data, but not my friends'.
+In this repository, I will include my goodreads data, but not my friends'.
 So, if you want to run this, you only need to provide one more dataset.
 I will provide the version that already has genre tags.